 Interest Rate Risk.
 The income generated by debt securities owned by the Fund will be affected by changing interest rates.
 The Fund faces a risk that interest rates may rise.
 As interest rates rise the values of fixed income securities held by the Fund are likely to decrease.
 Securities with longer durations tend to be more sensitive to changes in interest rates, usually making them more volatile than securities with shorter durations.
 Falling interest rates may cause an issuer to redeem or "call" a security before its stated maturity, which may result in the Fund having to reinvest the proceeds in lower yielding securities.
 During periods of low interest rates, the Fund may be subject to a greater risk of rising interest rates than would typically be the case.
-Recent and potential future changes in government policy may affect interest rates.
+Fiscal, economic, monetary or other governmental policies or measures have in the past, and may in the future, cause or exacerbate risks associated with interest rates, including changes in interest rates.